Certified Family Child Care Home

 Ongoing Training Requirements

 • The certified professional and all assistants and substitutes will need to obtain Kentucky state orientation within 90 days of initial application or employment.
-You can find out how to obtain orientation by visiting ECE-TRIS.
+Approved orientation courses can be found on the ECE-TRIS calendar of trainings.

 Providing Quality Child Care